Instability of a uniform electric field in pure non-Abelian Yang-Mills theory: Conclusions

-This work was supported by the U.S. Department of Energy, Office of High Energy Physics, under Award No.~DE-SC0019470 and CG by the National Science Foundation Award No.~PHY-2012195 at Arizona State University.
+\acknowledgements We thank Jan Ambj\o rn, Mainak Mukhopadhyay, Subodh Patil, Doug Singleton and George Zahariade for feedback.
+T.V. was supported by the U.S. Department of Energy, Office of High Energy Physics, under Award No.~DE-SC0019470 and C.C. by the National Science Foundation Award No.~PHY-2012195 at Arizona State University.